RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 2. The precis must reflect the essence of the original passage without adding personal opinions.

-3. Reading Comprehension
+3. Reading Comprehension and Descriptive Analysis

 Paper 3- Finance and Management Syllabus

-1. The Banking & Financial System
+1. Banking and Financial Ecosystem

 1. Regulators of Banks and Financial Institutions